tomhiatt/Surveillance-reports/RegTBfigsTables.md

 --------------------------------------------------------

-Tuberculosis (TB) control in the World Health Organization (WHO) Western Pacific Region has seen substantial progress in the last decade with a 36 reduction in prevalent TB cases since 2000.
+Tuberculosis (TB) control in the World Health Organization (WHO) Western Pacific Region has seen substantial progress in recent years with a 36 reduction in prevalent TB cases since 2000.
 The burden remains immense however, and national TB programmes must evolve and adapt to build upon these gains.
 Through routine surveillance, countries and areas in the Region reported 1.4 million TB cases in 2013.
 The case notification rate increased in the early 2000s, appears to have stabilized in recent years and is in decline for all forms and laboratory-confirmed cases.
 The age and sex breakdown for laboratory-confirmed TB case rates by country shows generally higher rates with increased age and declining rates over time for all age groups.
 Treatment success remains high in the Region with 16 countries reaching or maintaining an 85% success rate.
 HIV testing among TB patients has increased gradually along with a slow decline in the number of HIV-positive patients found.

 The trend of TB notification is heavily influenced by programmatic improvements in many countries and rapidly changing demographics.
 It appears that cases are being found earlier as reflected in declining rates of laboratory-confirmed TB with steady rates of TB in all forms.
 WHO estimates depict a decline in TB incidence in the Region.
 HIV testing, while still low, has increased substantially in recent years with essential TB/HIV services expanding in many countries.